remance/Masendor/data/ruleset/tutorial/war/readme.md

 - Unit type is the type of this sub-unit, not really used for any calculation yet.

-- Mount that this unit is equiped with and its grade (mountid,grade).
-1,0 mean the sub-unit does not have any mount.
+- Mount that this unit is equiped with and its grade (mountid,grade,mountarmour).
+1,0,1 mean the sub-unit does not have any mount.
 Note that equipped with mount will make the sub-unit be considered as calvary.

 - Spell, not yet implemented